AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

-While the AMM governs real-time prices, the system simultaneously computes a macro-level price trend index \cite{diewert1995axiomatic} to monitor economy-wide inflation.
-This index does not alter transaction prices but serves as a crucial input for other economic modules, such as dynamic wage adjustments (see Section \ref{subsubsec: wage}).
-The index tracks price fluctuations across two core categories: Food and Non-food commodities.
+The corresponding effective prices, $\Delta \mathrm{CR}^{\mathrm{buy}}_i(b)/b$ and $\Delta \mathrm{CR}^{\mathrm{sell}}_i(s)/s$, generally differ from the initial marginal price in Equation~\eqref{eq:amm-price}.
+As a commodity is purchased from the pool, $\mathrm{IS}_i(t)$ falls, $\mathrm{CR}_i(t)$ rises, and the marginal price increases continuously, signaling growing scarcity while selling has the opposite effect.
+All price signals are therefore direct, real-time reflections of agent-driven supply and demand.

-For any commodity $i$, let $p_{i}(0)$ be its initial baseline price and $p_{i}(t)$ be its current market price as determined by the AMM.
-The Price Change Ratio ($\text{PCR}_i$) is defined as:
+While the AMM governs real-time prices, the system simultaneously computes a macro-level price trend index to monitor economy-wide inflation, in the spirit of elementary price-index construction \cite{diewert1995axiomatic}.
+For commodity $i$, with initial baseline price $p_i(0)$ and current price $p_i(t)$, the price change ratio is

-To prevent extreme price spikes of a single item from distorting the aggregate measure, the system employs the geometric mean of individual price ratios to calculate a robust categorical inflation rate.
+To prevent extreme price spikes of a single item from distorting the aggregate measure, category indices for food and non-food commodities are computed as geometric means of the corresponding ratios: